To all those who sense a divine power we often call God,

 I seek to serve the world with the heart of a priest.

-I seek to beautify the world with the hands of a potter.
+I seek to envision the world with the mind of a potter.

-I seek to be in the world with the feet of a pilgrim.
+I seek to inhabit the world with the strength of a pilgrim.

 I simply call it The Way.